EOSIO/welcome/docs/80_tutorials/10_bios-boot-sequence.md

 ### **1.3.
 Create ~/biosboot/genesis directory**

-Create a new directory `~/biosboot/genesis` to start the genesis node by executing `nodeos` with specific parameters that will create the blockchain database, the log file, and the configuration file inside the directory.
+Create a new directory `~/biosboot/genesis`.
+Later, you will start the genesis node, with specific parameters, which will tell the genesis node to create the blockchain database, the log file, and the configuration file inside this directory.

 ```shell
 cd ~